 I’ve never been so happy at work as I have at Rapita, and I can only encourage candidates to apply if your philosophy matches ours.
 Good luck!

-I've been at Rapita for over two years now.
-I started out mainly in software development, then moved into a role as a Field Application Engineer, where I'm responsible for supporting our customers, helping them integrate our tools into their environment, providing them training, and feeding back their experience into the future development of the product.
+I've been at Rapita since 2015.
+I started out mainly in software development, then moved into a role in Field Application Engineering and am now Head of that department.
+In this role, I'm responsible for supporting our customers, helping them integrate our tools into their environment, providing them training, and feeding back their experience into the future development of the product.